-Last weekend April 2021 -

 Traditionally yoga nidra is practiced in Savasana (lying down or 'corpse pose') and supported variations of Savasana (like the illustrations on the right).

 It is rooted in ancient Indian yogic traditions and has been practiced in many forms, the modern application on the most basic level being a simple body scan.

 Several studies on yoga nidra have been conducted and have shown positive results.
 The Indian Journal of Physiology and Pharmacology, as cited in the Huffington Post, found that “Yoga Nidra improved blood pressure, health and wellness yoga nidraheart rate variables, and hormone irregularities in women.”
 Another study, which involved a Vietnam and Iraq veterans suffering from post-traumatic stress disorder (PTSD), found that regular practice of yoga nidra helped them reduce “rage, anxiety, and emotional reactivity.”
 Other studies have reported a “decrease in negative thoughts, self-blame, and depression.”

 In a research study done by Renee Harrington of NC State University on how yoga nidra reduces stress, she listed benefits to the heart, brain, and overall wellness.
 It is said that yoga nidra can increase dopamine production to 65%.
 Dopamine is a chemical in the brain responsible for giving “pleasure”.
 It provides feelings of enjoyment and reinforcement to motivate us to do, or continue doing certain activities.
 Aside from increased dopamine production, yoga nidra also increases stimulation of the brain.

-Benefits on practicing yoga nidra
+Benefits of practicing yoga nidra regularly

 Aside from reducing anxiety, fear, anger, and depression, yoga nidra has a lot of benefits on the overall wellness of a person.
 Here are more benefits of yoga which were enumerated in Harrington’s research: